chensxb97/ferryServiceVRP/datasets/README.md

 The digit is a unique label per dataset category.

-There are 2 datasets for each of the 8 unique categories, hence, a total of 16 randomised datasets.
+There are a total of 16 datasets in this category.

 # Clustered
 Clustered datasets are those where the zones of interest are sufficiently close to each other such that possible clusters can be formed across the map.

-Example of a randomised dataset: *C1*
+Example of a randomised dataset: *C1.csv*

 *C1-C2* features 5 zones that form 2 distinguishable clusters that are far from each other.
 For example, Cluster (Zones 1-2-3) and Cluster (Zones 14-15).